 Sun Mountain Zen has three classes of memberships:

-- Ordinary Member, defined as being a recognised student of Cecilie Lander, Mervyn Lander, Sue or Glen Wolter and also being a financial member Sun Mountain Zen.
+- Ordinary Member, defined as being a recognised student of Cecilie Lander, Mervyn Lander or Sue Wolter and also being a financial member of Sun Mountain Zen.

 - Life Member, defined as being a recognised Teacher with Sun Mountain Zen.